 - Grades and Transcripts - If you are a current USM student, grades are available online via MaineStreet Student Self-Service.
 Non-Matriculated students or USM students who desire official documentation of coursework must complete a Transcript Request form and submit it to the Registrar's Office.

 - Course Cancellation - The University reserves the right to cancel courses in the case of low enrollment or lack of qualified instructor.

 - Audits - Students may register for courses on a audit basis.
 With an audit registration, the student may participate in class work, but is not required to take examinations.
 An audit registrant should know, however, that state departments of education do not accept for certification or other purposes any course taken on an audit basis.
 An audit registrant is required to pay full tuition for the course.
 Registration status may not be changed beyond the second day.

-- Apply to Graduate - Students who expect to complete baccalaureate or graduate degree requirements this Winter should submit an Application for Degree.
+- Apply to Graduate - Students who expect to complete baccalaureate or graduate degree requirements during the current term should submit an Application for Degree.
 This form is also available at all Student Success Centers and the Registrar's Office.